 - Cyclades (Where Mykonos, Santorini and Naxos are!)

 - Dodecanese (Southern Sporades)

 MY TRIP TO THE IONIAN ISLANDS

-We’ve arrived to Athens and stayed there for the day, and left the next day to make our way to the port where we were going to kick-off our island hopping on a yacht!
+On my first visit (May, 2017), I’ve arrived to Athens and stayed there for the night, and left the next day to make our way to the port where we were going to kick-off our island hopping on a yacht!

 A 4 hour drive by car, to reach a small town where we spent the night.
 The town is called Preveza, and we stayed a a hotel called: Dioni Hotel ..
 Nice spacious hotel, clean and well located.
 Another good hotel recommendation would be the Captain Hotel.
 It’s located around 5 minutes walk from the hotel we stayed, but it was fully booked.
 Our friend, and yacht owner, was staying there; so we had the chance to pass by the hotel and check it out, highly recommended!

 From Preveza, we boarded Emsaffa for the next 5 days!
 A 5 star luxury yacht fits up to 10 persons, fully equipped and staffed for the whole trip!